Beginning with Jamestown (circa 1607), American life has been organized around and dependent upon the notion of rigorous self-reliance.

-The promise of care and feeding of the people by a perpetuated, complex and consolidated power as exists in Washington, exacts forms of moral addiction and servitude.
+The promise of care and feeding of the people by a perpetuated, complex, and consolidated power as exists in Washington exacts forms of moral addiction and servitude.
 The most grievous of these being the forfeiture of our individual and collective will.
-Government junkies inevitably sign over their souls, personal worth, self-esteem and ambition to the ones who supply them with their next high.
+Government junkies inevitably sign over their souls, personal worth, self-esteem, and ambition to the ones who supply them with their next high.

 Hobbes’ “Leviathan” is a drug dealing, centralized government that seeks to engulf us in the irresistible grip of the tentacles of reliance.
-Numbing us to value of self-worth and dumbing us down to a simple life comprised of food, water and shelter is the requisite precursor to government addiction followed by tyranny.
+Numbing us to the value of self-worth and dumbing us down to a simple life comprised of food, water and shelter is the requisite precursor to government addiction followed by tyranny.

 But God will not let us go, and our hearts never fully give in to the persuasion of dependency.
-Our road to addiction is always flagged with deep doubt, agonizing suspicion and the desire to find a way out, a path back to the places of self-reliance, self-worth, self-esteem and a clear head.
+Our road to addiction is always flagged with deep doubt, agonizing suspicion, and the desire to find a way out, a path back to the places of self-reliance, self-worth, self-esteem, and a clear head.

-A free people are those who find the thrill of life in thinking as they please, expressing ideas in a transparent society, coming and going as they so desire, creating, building and engaging in commerce one with another in an open marketplace, loving, living and charting their futures on the wings of the eagle of freedom.
+A free people are those who find the thrill of life in thinking as they please, expressing ideas in a transparent society, coming and going as they so desire, creating, building, and engaging in commerce one with another in an open marketplace, loving, living and charting their futures on the wings of the eagle of freedom.